 “Either Europe saves itself now, or it never will,” thundered Salvini.
 “Either we take it back, as we are doing with Italy, or it will become an Islamic caliphate with no hope or future.”

-In the US today, however, right-wing politicians routinely dehumanize immigrants as “invaders,” “criminals,” and “pests,” and given the fact all mass atrocities and genocides are preceded by words rather than violence, it’s not difficult to trace what is now an off-the-chart spike in right-wing terrorism to everyday political rhetoric.
+In the US today, however, right-wing politicians routinely dehumanise immigrants as “invaders”, “criminals”, and “pests”.
+Given that all mass atrocities and genocides are preceded by words rather than violence, it’s not difficult to trace the spike in right-wing terrorism to everyday political rhetoric.

-The United States of America is now in staring face-to-face with a domestic white nationalist terrorism crisis.
+The US is now in staring face-to-face with a domestic white nationalist terrorism crisis.